ArthTechnologies/ocelot/files/docs/servers.md

 **No Parameters**

-### POST /server/new
+### POST /server/new/`id`

 This route lets you create a new server.

 **Query Parameters:**

-- `email`: The email of a user's account.
-If stripe is enabled, this email will be checked on stripe for an active subscription.
+- `username`: The username of a user's account, ex `email:john@gmail.com`.
+If stripe is enabled, this account's email (if the account is a non-email account, you should still just put the username here) will be checked on stripe for an active subscription.

 **Body Parameters:**